weronikawalczak/MoviePlatform/README.md

 # MoviePlatform
 Aggregating movies platform for users votes.
 This system was created for my own purpose.
-With my daintiness with movies I have always checking the user votes in many platforms like polish Filmweb or IMDB.
-Basic funcionality of this system is connecting to external APIs.
+With my daintiness with movies I am  checking the user votes on many platforms like polish Filmweb or IMDB.
+Basic funcionality of this system is connection to external APIs.

 ## Table of contents
 * [General info](#general-info)